 - A simple unit for testing purposes

-You might be interested at: How To Install Laravel On DigitalOcean
+You might be interested in: How To Install Laravel On DigitalOcean

-Developed by SensioLabs, Symfony has a large community of over 300,000 developers to boast of.
-The development team of Symfony not only offers training courses in different languages, but they update their blog on a regular basis to keep their large community active.
+Symfony, developed by SensioLabs, boasts a thriving community of over 300,000 developers.
+The Symfony development team activity provides training courses in different languages, but they update their blog regulalry to keep their large community active.

-Unlike Laravel, Symfony has a steep learning curve owing to the vast amount of features it has to offer.
-However, the fast growing community and several unofficial support groups make it a lot easier to learn and get familiar with what the framework has to offer.
+Although Symfony has a steep learning curve due to its extensive feature set, the rapidly expanding community and numerous unofficial support groups make it easier to learn and familiarize oneself with the framework’s offerings.